-At December 31, 2022, the REIT's portfolio consisted of four multi-family investment properties, all of which are held by its subsidiary, MAR REIT L.P. (the "Partnership").
-Three of the investment properties are held through Marwest Apartments I L.P. ("Kenwood Court"), Marwest Apartments VII L.P. ("Brio Brownstones") and Marwest (Element) Apartments L.P. ("Element") which are owned 100 percent by the Partnership.
-Prairie View Pointe, purchased on October 31, 2022, is owned directly by the Partnership.
+At December 31, 2023, the REIT's portfolio consisted of four multi-family investment properties, all of which are held by its subsidiary, MAR REIT L.P. (the "Partnership").
+Three of the investment properties are held through Marwest Apartments I L.P. ("Kenwood Court"), Marwest Apartments VII L.P. ("Brio Brownstones") and Marwest (Element) Apartments L.P. ("Element") which are owned 100 percent by the Partnership and Prairie View Pointe which is owned directly by the Partnership.